IShowSpeed: 2022–2023: Initial popularity

-In April 2022, a clip of Watkins playing Valorant on a live stream surfaced.
-In the clip, he tells a female player: "Get off the fucking game and do your husband's dishes."
+In April 2022, a clip of Watkins playing Valorant on a live stream surfaced online.
+In the video, he tells a female player: "Get off the fucking game and do your husband's dishes."
 This resulted in one of the game's producers, Sara Dadafshar, permanently banning Watkins from Valorant and all other Riot Games titles.
-YouTube's global head of gaming creators, Lester Chen, replied to the clip, saying he was "on it."
-Watkins soon apologized for his behavior, acknowledged that it was "wrong", and claimed that he was receiving racist comments from other players that day.
+YouTube's global head of gaming creators, Lester Chen, replied to the clip, stating he was "on it."
+Watkins subsequently apologized for his behavior, acknowledging that it was "wrong", and claimed that he had received racist comments from other players that day.

-On July 4, 2022, during American Independence Day, Watkins set off a Pikachu firework inside his bedroom, almost burning it down, which attracted media attention.
-He hit 10 million subscribers on YouTube during this month.
-Later in July 2022, Watkins received a community guidelines strike as well as a one-week ban on YouTube after livestreaming his character being fellated in a sexual Minecraft mod named "Jenny's Mod" to 96,000 live viewers as well as the options "Blowjob", "Sex", and "Strip" displayed on screen.
-He selected the "Blowjob" option.
-Initially, he censored the screen as it was happening, but he kept changing it from censored to uncensored.
-Eventually, he left the screen uncensored, and his character was seen expressing sexual activity.
-Watkins later confirmed the strike and purported that he may not return to YouTube, but did.
+On July 4, 2022, during Independence Day, Watkins set off a Pikachu firework inside his bedroom, which filled the room with smoke and led to a response from the fire department.
+He reached 10 million subscribers on YouTube later that month.
+In late July 2022, Watkins received a community guidelines strike and a one-week ban on YouTube after livestreaming a sexual Minecraft mod named "Jenny's Mod" to 96,000 live viewers.
+The broadcast displayed explicit sexual activity involving his in-game character.
+Watkins initially censored the screen but later accidentally revealed the content.

-In August 2022, he was swatted while livestreaming on YouTube.
-Officers handcuffed Watkins, and his cameraman was forced to end the stream.
-Watkins claimed that he had been placed in jail and that Adin Ross had to bail him out, allowing him to return to streaming on August 11.
-In September 2022, Watkins played in the Sidemen Charity Match.
-A clip of him went viral in which he became frustrated at English referee Mark Clattenburg for disallowing his goal to be offside, and in response, Watkins proceeded to whip him with the shirt he removed while celebrating, which resulted in him receiving a yellow card.
+On August 8, 2022, Watkins was swatted while livestreaming on YouTube.
+Officers handcuffed him, and his cameraman was forced to end the broadcast.
+He later claimed that he had been jailed and that Adin Ross had posted his bail, allowing him to return to streaming on August 11.
+In September 2022, Watkins participated in the Sidemen Charity Match.
+During the match, he became frustrated at referee Mark Clattenburg for disallowing a goal due to offside; Watkins whipped Clattenburg with the jersey he had removed during his celebration, receiving a yellow card.